vstojkovic/bugle/README.md

 For a list of known issues, scroll to the last section of this document.
 If you run into an issue that isn't there, feel free to open a GitHub issue about it, or contact me on Funcom Forums.

+## Installation

+Go to the v1.0.0-alpha release and download the `bugle-1.0.0-alpha.zip` file.
+Unpack it into a directory where you're allowed to write files.
+It's a good idea to put it in its own directory, because it will write a couple of files there (`bugle.ini` and `bugle.log`).

+There's no installer, you just run `bugle.exe`.

 ## Features

 In no particular order, the following are the features BUGLE brings to players who decide to try it: